 The Company estimates the fair value of restricted stock and performance share awards based upon the grant date closing market price of the Company's common stock.
-The Company's determination of fair value is affected by the Company's stock price as well as assumptions regarding the number of shares expected to be granted and, in the case of performance shares, the likelihood that the performance measures will be achieved.
+The Company's determination of fair value is affected by the Company's stock price as well as assumptions regarding the number of shares expected to be granted.